epidemian/epidemian.github.io/_posts/2024-04-12-programmer-vs-mathematician.md

 Now here's the kicker: as long as the starting number is not a single repeated digit, **we can start from any 4-digit number and the sequence will always reach 6174**.

 Of course, i'm not the first person to notice this.
-6174 is known as [Karprekar's constant][6174], in honor of the mathematician who discovered this curious property.
+6174 is known as [Kaprekar's constant][6174], in honor of the mathematician who discovered this curious property.

 I don't know about you, but i was quite surprised when i first heard about this.
 All numbers converging to a single one?
 Instead of maybe converging to different numbers, or getting into loops?
 I didn't expect that!

 But i also didn't have the mathematical tools —or curiosity really— to dig into the maths of this to understand it more deeply.
 Luckily, there aren't that many 4-digit numbers, and computers are quite fast, or so i've been told.
 So instead of mathematically proving this the "correct" way, let's have some fun and write a simple Ruby program<span class="sidenote-number" /><span class="sidenote">We could've gone with any language really, but i like using Ruby for this kind of thing.
 It gets out of the way and allows expressing things quite freely. </span> to check this property for every 4-digit number.

-### A simple "proof" program
+### A simple subproblem

 Let's do some bottom-up development and start with the simplest bit: checking if a number consists of a single repeating digit.
 These numbers are called [repdigits][repdigit] in recreational mathematics.